pcprusti/External_Watchdog_For_Arduino/README.md

-# 555_Timer_External_Watchdog_Arduino
+# External Hardware Watchdog Timer For Arduino.
-555 Timer is used as external watchdog timer for Arduino.
+Here 555 Timer IC is used as external hardware watchdog timer for Arduino.